 MongoDB Reporting & Intelligent Push Down Technology:

-JReport supports the use of intelligent pushdown technology where queries (aggregation or detailed) from JReport are passed on to the database via data source connectors.
+JReport reporting software supports the use of intelligent pushdown technology where queries (aggregation or detailed) from JReport are passed on to the database via data source connectors.
 The database then performs all the heavy lifting computations and submits the aggregate result sets back to JReport, which are then stored in data structures called in-memory cubes.
 Other information result sets, such as detailed data, are stored in JReport’s detailed data cache.
 So now when you build reports and dashboards, the data is pulled from these in-memory data structures resulting in huge performance gains over having to directly access the data source.
 JReport is capable of connecting to any relational database, cloud data source, or Big Data source in order to populate its in-memory cube and detailed data cache.
 With MongoDB, JReport achieves this through interfaces like the MongoDB Connector for BI or JReport’s native, customized connector that accesses MongoDB’s Aggregation Framework to retrieve aggregation result sets.

 MongoDB Aggregation Framework: MongoDB has an Aggregation Framework which is a means to calculate all the aggregated values without having to use their MapReduce functionality.
 MapReduce is a complete, powerful algorithm, but it is heavier-weight and more difficult to use, and it is essentially overkill when only retrieving aggregation values.